What is an Electrical Duty Holder?

 “electrical equipment” includes anything used, intended to be used or installed for use, to generate, provide, transmit, transform, rectify, convert, conduct, distribute, control, store, measure or use electrical energy’.

 Regulation 4 of the Electricity at Work Regulations 1989, known as the omnibus regulation, covers the four distinct areas of construction, maintenance, work activity and equipment provided to protect persons then leads onto Regulation 4 through to 16 inclusively.
 Some of the regulations are accompanied by the text ‘so far as is reasonably practicable, whilst Regulations 4(4), 5, 8, 9, 10, 11, 12, 13, 14, 15 and 16 have no such qualification, and are regarded as being absolute in their requirements.

 It is important to note that the requirement placed on duty holders, whether they are employees or part of the employer structure relate to matters that are within their control, no mention is made of level of understanding, however, matters that are outside of their control are excluded from their duties.

-It is also worth noting that duties placed on employees (technically we are all employees unless self-employed) apply only whilst we are at work, however for the employer (remember Section 37 of the Health and Safety at Work Etc. Act 1974 that references directors, managers, secretaries or other similar officers of the body corporate) have a duty without being time-bound: in other words, managers, supervisors and chargehands must ensure that their work team are safe, even whilst they are not at work.
+It is also worth noting that duties placed on employees (technically we are all employees unless self-employed) apply only whilst we are at work.
+However for the employer (remember Section 37 of the Health and Safety at Work Etc. Act 1974 that references directors, managers, secretaries or other similar officers of the body corporate), they have a duty without being time-bound: in other words, managers, supervisors and chargehands must ensure that their work team are safe, even whilst they are not at work.